Aaron98990/ways-of-the-game/fouls.md

+Fouls are offenses listed in Law 12 commited against an opponent, including when no contact is made.
+Handball and "makes contact with the ball with a held object" is covered in Law 12 but is not considered a foul since it is not against any one oppponent and is covered in the [handball section](/handball).

 Soccer is a physichal sport.
 Not every contact with the opponent is a foul.

-[Handball and makes contact with the ball with a held object is covered here TODO]
+[Handball and  is covered here TODO]

 > Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.
 >